 "We sold our big house with a bonus room 15 years ago so that we could afford to start over and do what we love for a living," says designer Christina Britt Lewis of The Redesign Company.
 "This is a choice we never regret, but we make big boys and they have big friends.
 When they needed more space, we redesigned our garage.
 We used what we already had—a ping pong table we bartered for, the twin beds our teenage boys had outgrown for seating—and saved by considering it a three-season space and not installing heat or air conditioning.
 We hung trail maps of mountains we have conquered and set lists from concerts we loved in cheap frames for 'art' that brings back fun family memories."

-This small neutral powder room off of the entryway features an accent wall outfitted with carved stone tiles in a wave pattern.
-Various levels of lighting accentuate the texture further in the transitional space.
+This small transitional powder room off of the entryway features an accent wall outfitted with carved stone tiles in a wave pattern.
+Various levels of lighting accentuate the texture further, filling the neutral space with personality.